veertuinc/packer-plugin-veertu-anka/.web-docs/components/builder/vm-create/README.md

 * `disk_size` (String) The size in "[0-9]+G" format, defaults to `40G`.

-  > We will automatically resize the internal disk for you by executing `diskutil apfs resizeContainer disk0s2 0` inside of the VM
+  > We will automatically resize the internal disk for you by executing `diskutil apfs resizeContainer` inside of the VM.
+The plugin resolves the APFS container from `diskutil info /` or `diskutil apfs list`.

 * `stop_vm` (Boolean) Whether or not to stop the vm after it has been created, defaults to false.